akamai/terraform-provider-akamai/docs/resources/dns_record.md

 * `keytag` - The key tag of the DNSKEY record that the DS record refers to, in network byte order.
 * `algorithm` - The algorithm number of the DNSKEY resource record referred to by the DS record.
 * `digest_type` - Identifies the algorithm used to construct the digest.
 * `digest` - A base 16 encoded DS record includes a digest of the DNSKEY record it refers to.
-The digest is conifgured the canonical form of the DNSKEY record's fully qualified owner name with the DNSKEY RDATA, and then applying the digest algorithm.
+The digest is configured the canonical form of the DNSKEY record's fully qualified owner name with the DNSKEY RDATA, and then applying the digest algorithm.

 ### HINFO record